adityasohoni/Vaccine_Tracker/README.md

 # Vaccine_Tracker
-Scripts to track the availability of vaccines in India.
+Scripts to track the availability of vaccines in India, usining simple python scripts.